tyagipr/hiber-assignment/README.md

 mvn clean install
 ```

-This compiles, runs tests, creates the runnable JAR, and installs to the local Maven repository.
+This compiles, creates the runnable JAR, and installs to the local Maven repository.

 ### Run